pulumi/pulumi-hugo/themes/default/content/blog/pulumi-targets-dotnet-6/index.md

 });
 ```

 Moreover, when you want to `await` asynchronous functions alongside your resource definitions, just mark the lambda as `async`.
-Here is an example where we await function invokes and work with their results:
+Here is an example where we await function invokes and work with their results.

 ```cs
 using Pulumi;